Heike Gottschalg, Boehringer Ingelheim, Germany

 The EU-GDP Guidelines have been extensively revised to take into account the changing nature of the globalised supply chain.
 The new requirements have been effective since 2013.
 These requirements highlight the need for an effective quality management system supported by risk assessment and appropriate controls.

-This three day tutorial has been designed to bring you up-to-date with the current regulatory expectations and standards for Good Distribution Practice (GDP) and to provide you with tools and guidance to help you with identifying the gaps in your quality systems compared to the new requirements and planning and implementing the actions required.
+This three day tutorial has been designed to bring you up-to-date with the current regulatory expectations and standards for Good Distribution Practice (GDP) and to provide you with tools and guidance to help you with identifying the gaps in your quality systems and planning and implementing the actions required.

-Managers and executives from companies involved in the distribution and supply of pharmaceutical products.
+GDP Compliance Managers and Responsible Persons from companies involved in the distribution and supply of medicinal products.

 The Inspector’s Point of View